 Tom approached the map.
 He tapped on the Miramar dump site.
 ‘Yeah but…he drove his last victim twelve miles away to dump her here…’ he said.
 ‘That’s outside the six mile range…’

-Frank rubbed an open hand across his mouth.
+Frank rubbed a hand across his mouth.
 ‘Felicity is also the first victim who was not killed in her home,’ Frank said. ’Do you think the killer is evolving…?'

 ‘So, it appears that Miramar was just a random, out of the way location to dump the body…’ Frank said.
 ‘If there are to be any more killings, they are likely to occur in the six mile hot zone area.’
 Frank flicked a finger at the map.